Central Coast Highway: Upgrades

 A 4.4 km section of the highway between Carlton Road at Erina and Ocean View Drive at Wamberal was upgraded to two lanes per direction with a dividing median in 2012 and 2013.
 The intersections with Brisbane Water Drive and Manns Road were combined into a single intersection and completed in November 2015.

-As of December 2020, a 3.8 km section of the highway between Ocean View Drive at Wamberal and Bateau Bay Road at Bateau Bay is proposed to be upgraded to two lanes per direction with a dividing median.
+As of December 2020, a 3.8 km section of the highway between Tumbi Road at Wamberal and Bateau Bay Road at Bateau Bay is proposed to be upgraded to two lanes per direction with a dividing median.

 Major junctions

 Central Coast Highway is entirely contained within the Central Coast Council local government area.